MMSAutonomousTeam/Autonomous-Sessions/6.Integration/integration.md

 **Frameworks** are reusable software platforms that provide a foundation for building applications.
 They offer pre-built components, tools, and guidelines to streamline the development process and enhance code quality.
 In the field of robotics, frameworks play a crucial role in simplifying the development of complex software systems.

+write that there are frameworks for application , middleware and so on

 **Key benefits of using frameworks in robotics:**

 * **Efficiency:** Frameworks provide pre-built components and tools, saving development time and effort.